cengizhankose/Hangman/README.md

 Student Name: Mert Altuntas   | Student ID: 1804010005

 This is a game called Hangman.
-We added and developed some extraordinary features compare to standart hangman games.
+We added and developed some extraordinary features compare to standard hangman games.
 This game has 2 game difficulty.
 Easy and normal.
 In order to activate difficulty please remove the double slash at the beginning of line at 267. from source code.